 |Building a Safe Room Inside Your Home|

-Over the past several years, extensive testing and design by several universities and wind engineering research facilities has resulted in the development of shelters constructed of building materials and combinations of building materials that will withstand the forces imposed on it by extreme winds without failing, and will also resist penetration by wind blown flying debris.
-These safe rooms are most easily built into new homes, but some shelter designs can be added to existing homes.
+Extensive testing and design by several universities and wind engineering research facilities has resulted in the development of shelters constructed of materials that will withstand the forces imposed by extreme winds without failing and will resist penetration by wind blown flying debris.
+These safe rooms are easily built into new homes and some shelter designs can even be added to existing homes.